iest/iest.co/_posts/2015-02-12-iamthefold-rundown.md

 The data used for this post is available [here](/scripts/folds.txt).
 Feel free to do what you want with it (but if you build something cool with it, let me know!).

-I’ll be updating it from time-to-time from data on [iamthefold](http://iamthefold.com).
+I’ll be updating it from time-to-time with data from [iamthefold](http://iamthefold.com).

+Issues viewing this post?
+Questions comments?
+Hit me up on [twitter](https://twitter.com/_iest) or open a PR [on github](https://github.com/iest/iest.co)

 [^1]: The morning after the first match of the 2015 Rugby Six Nations: Wales vs. England